Byk3y/PREPAI/docs/task_definitions_spec.md

 task_definitions_spec.md

-PrepAI — Task Definitions Specification
+Brigo — Task Definitions Specification

 Stage 1 MVP • Authoritative Source for Task System

-This document defines all tasks in PrepAI's Stage 1 MVP.
+This document defines all tasks in Brigo's Stage 1 MVP.
 It is the source of truth for:
 	•	Seeding the pet_tasks table
 	•	Implementing task triggers